Looking for the best blogs for men? Here are 50+ websites every man should check out.

 - Finance – Getting out of debt, saving money, investing, making more money and getting rich slowly.

 - Grooming – Shaving, skin care, personal hygiene, aging, oral care and hair loss.

-With that said, here are my 50 favorite websites for men.
+Without further adieu, here are 50 of the best websites for men.
 Most are blogs, but there are a couple of magazine sites and forums on the list too.
-You can sort by rank*, name or category (fashion, lifestyle, fitness, gear, grooming and finance).
+These are unranked (no particular order), but you can sort by name or category:

 Top 50 Best Blogs For Men